How much does a professional voiceover artist cost?

 I’m frequently asked this question – in fact, it’s often one of the first things I’m asked when I mention what I do for a living.

 And if you’ve ever wanted to book a professional voice for a project and thought “I haven’t got the faintest idea how much a voice artist even costs? £50? £500? £5000?
-I just don’t know where to start.” – then you’re in luck.
-Because today I’m going to talk about costs.
+I just don’t know where to start” – then you’re in luck.
+Because today I’m going to discuss the dark art of voiceover fees.

 When I was a Creative Head at the BBC, I knew exactly how much a voiceover cost – or at least I knew how much a standard voice cost for most of the promotions we made.
 It was fixed by the BBC and Equity and the only times it changed significantly was when we booked celebrity voices or if the promotion itself was being broadcast somewhere out of the ordinary – like in the cinema.